Treat DAO (TREAT) Trading 18.6% Lower Over Last 7 Days

 Buying and Selling Treat DAO

-It is usually not presently possible to buy alternative cryptocurrencies such as Treat DAO directly using U.S. dollars.
-Investors seeking to acquire Treat DAO should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Treat DAO using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Treat DAO directly using US dollars.
+Investors seeking to acquire Treat DAO should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Treat DAO using one of the aforementioned exchanges.

 Receive News & Updates for Treat DAO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Treat DAO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.